GrantEdwards/Python-curses-and-terminfo/Readme.md

 flush() after the first one if you want the output to be in the right order.
 It's easiest if don't sys.stdout.buffer.write() directly.

-The nice thing about converting the the control sequences to strings and using that higher-level output calls is that you can then insert them directly into output using whatever mechanism is easiest:
+The nice thing about converting the control sequences to strings and using that higher-level output calls is that you can then insert them directly into output using whatever mechanism is easiest: